-Dragonfly and damselfly larvae are using marginal pond plants to climb out of ponds now.
+Using marginal pond plants dragonflies and damselflies climb out of ponds now.

-They use the tall upright growing stems of any emergent marginal plants.
+Tall upright-growing stems of any emergent marginal plants are used by dragonflies.
 You can watch this amazing spectacle - often in the early morning or late evening.

 - Plants used by dragonflies and damselfly larvae all have their roots and baskets below the water surface.